mhoc/restful/README.md

 This is a collection of some of the ideas I keep in mind while designing APIs and API endpoints.

-## One API, In The Host
+## One API, Preferably In The Host

-For a given company; we should have an API hosted on e.g. `api.mycompany.com`.
-This is the only token in the URL which is needed to designate that the given host is an API; put another way, a URL root like `https://api.mycompany.com/api/...` is unnecessary and stutters.

-## Domain Objects In The Path
+The word "API" should appear once in any URL your server hosts.

+- `api.mycompany.com` is the most preferrable and common; a subdomain on the overall site.
+- `mycompany.com/api` as a path prefix also makes sense, in situations where we want the API to share the same root domain as e.g. the website.
+- `api.mycompany.com/api` unnecessarily stutters and should be avoided.

+## Abstract Implementation

-Every API for a given company should be hosted as paths underneath this host.
-For example, a single company may have both a Users-centric and Tenant-centric API, which may on the backend be served by two different services.
+Every API for a given company should be hosted as paths underneath this host, regardless of how the APIs are implemented.

+For example, a single company may have both User-centric and Tenant-centric APIs, which may be served by two different logical services.
 These should both be on the `api.mycompany.com` host, like: `api.mycompany.com/tenants` and `api.mycompany.com/users`, rather than e.g. `api-users.mycompany.com`.

 ## Environments and URLs